Ecuador

 Book taxis through your hotel or by calling a known radio-dispatched taxi service.
 Travel in a group if possible.
 Using unregistered taxis significantly increases your risk of becoming a crime victim.

-Ride sharing services are available in larger cities.
-While they do provide the driver’s details, the services themselves are unregulated.
+While taxi service apps do exist and provide the driver’s details, the services themselves are unregulated in Ecuador.

-If you’re using a yellow registered taxi in Quito and Guayaquil, make sure it has:
+If you’re using a yellow registered taxi in Quito or Guayaquil, make sure it has:

-There are authorised taxi booths at Quito and Guayaquil international airports.
+There are authorised taxi booths at Quito and Guayaquil international airports, and potentially at other domestic airports.

 If you’re using a yellow registered taxi in Quito, make sure the driver resets the meter.
 In Guayaquil and other cities, taxis use fixed prices rather than meters.
 In these places, or if you or your hotel calls a taxi in Quito, agree a price before you get in.